GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Naghai.md

 ## NAGHAI
 A serpentine creature with use of a pair of forelimbs.
-They have been a minority in the Lazine Empire, but have founded small states of their own in the surrounding regions.
+They have been a minority in the Meolasine Empire, but have founded small states of their own in the surrounding regions.
 Naghai characters get the following features;

 **Creature Type**: Naghai are humanoids.